shreyagupta3399-cpu/digital-literacy-project/README.md

 (https://www.canva.com/design/DAHFO4qYcOk/Wpd4992uEM3Dxda-MOUqsQ/edit?utm_content=DAHFO4qYcOk&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 # Task 4: Email Etiquette
-While working on this project, I got to understand what digital literacy really means and why it is important in our daily life.
+In this task, I learned how important it is to write emails in a proper and respectful way.
+Nowadays, email is one of the most common ways of communication, especially in college and professional life.
-At first, I was a little confused about using GitHub, but gradually I learned how to upload files, create a portfolio, and manage my project properly.
-It was a new experience for me.
+Before this, I never paid much attention to how an email should be written.
+But through this task, I understood that even small things like writing a clear subject, starting with a polite greeting, and ending the email properly make a big difference.
-I also enjoyed creating my design on Canva.
-It helped me understand how we can spread awareness using digital tools in a creative way.
+I also learned that emails should be simple, clear, and to the point.
+Using formal language is important, and we should avoid using slang or casual words.
+It is also necessary to check spelling and grammar before sending an email, as it shows our seriousness and professionalism.
-Overall, this project helped me improve my digital skills and gave me confidence to use new platforms like GitHub.
+Overall, this task helped me improve my communication skills and made me more confident in writing proper and professional emails.

 # Task 5: Cybercrime Awareness
 This project was a very useful learning experience for me.
 It helped me understand the importance of digital literacy in today’s world.